-UNIQA Eastern European Debt Fund is a bond fund.
+Raiffeisen Eastern European Bonds is a bond fund.
 Its investment goal is, in particular, moderate capital growth.
-The fund invests at least 51 % of the fund assets in bonds issued by issuers which are headquartered or mainly active in central and eastern European countries (incl.
+The fund mainly invests (at least 51 % of the fund assets) in bonds issued by issuers which are headquartered or mainly active in central and eastern European countries (incl.
 Turkey) and/or in bonds denominated in central and eastern European (incl.
 Turkish) currencies.
-The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies, etc. The investment fund may invest more than 35 % of the fund assets in securities/money market instruments issued by the following issuers: Poland, Czech Republic, Hungary, Turkey, Russia, Austria.
+The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies, etc. The investment fund may invest more than 35 % of the fund assets in securities/money market instruments issued by the following issuers: Poland, Hungary, Turkey.